Formstone/Formstone/docs/widget-touch.md

 ## Options

+Set instance options by passing a valid object at initialization, or to the public `defaults` method.
+Custom options for a specific instance can also be set by attaching a `data-touch-options` attribute to the target elment.
+This attribute should contain the properly formatted JSON object representing the custom options.

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |